Edexcel Past Papers Geography B

 1. Understanding the Mark Scheme

 The mark scheme is your best friend.
-Before you even attempt a question, familiarize yourself with the mark scheme's requirements.
-This will help you understand what the examiners are looking for in your answers, ensuring you target your response effectively.
-Pay close attention to command words such as describe, explain, analyse, and evaluate.
+On the flip side, before you even attempt a question, familiarize yourself with the mark scheme's requirements.
+Now, this will help you understand what the examiners are looking for in your answers, ensuring you target your response effectively.
+Day to day, pay close attention to command words such as describe, explain, analyse, and evaluate.
 Understanding these command words is crucial to structuring your responses correctly and gaining full marks.

 2. Time Management is Key